micahwoods/micahwoods.github.io/_posts/2017-08-16-harrogate-in-january.md

 In this two hour session, we will discuss why the MLSN guidelines were developed, what they are, and how they are used.
 I've sometimes said that soil testing for turfgrass is *broken*, and then gone on to explain what I mean by *broken* and how the MLSN guidelines get around that problem.

 It is broken in this sense.
 Imagine this situation.

 The grass is fine.

 You send in the soil test.

 Get the report back.

 Some elements are low.

 Oh no!

 You need to apply them.

 The grass is still fine of course, but you apply them because the soil test says they are low and thus required.

-After the elements are applied.
-The turf is still fine.
+After the elements are applied, the turf is still fine.

 Turf performance hasn't changed.

 Do that year after year and one starts to wonder what it's all about.
 MLSN aims to be a logical, open, and regularly updated approach, based on the soils fine turf is grown in today, and based on the way turf is managed today, to ensure the turf is supplied with all the nutrients it can use.